oMaN-Rod/palworld-save-pal/README.md

 ## 🗺️ Roadmap

-Here's what's planned for future releases of PALWorld Save Pal:
+Here's what's planned for future releases of Palworld Save Pal:

 ### General

 - [X] Filter Pals by name, nickname, or Element type
 - [ ] Remote access to save files (sftp to remote server)
 - [ ] Bulk edit pals (e.g., set all stomachs to 100%)
-- [ ] Profile system to save/load presets for pals and players
+- [ ] Profile system to save/load presets for pals and players (Partially implemeted for player inventory)
 - [ ] Proper localization support

 ### Pals